Nikki Belshe, Music Therapist, Owner & Founder

 Madison is a third generation music therapist and is extremely proud to be the youngest granddaughter of Dr. Donald Michel, a pioneer in music therapy who began practicing in 1946, founded the program at Florida State University, and then was the head of music therapy at Texas Woman’s University until retiring when Madison was born!
 She hopes to honor his legacy and spirit by devoting her time and heart to the field of music therapy.

-In her own time, Madison enjoys the cowboy culture tradition of Fort Worth, cheering on University of Alabama football (Roll Tide ya’ll), running and hiking, and exploring new places!
-She welcomes inquiries and questions about the field of music therapy to anyone who might be curious as she loves sharing her passion.
+In her own time, Madison enjoys traveling both internationally and nationally.
+She loves experiencing different cultures, hiking, seeing live local music, and cheering on Alabama football (roll tide!).
+She welcomes inquiries and questions about the field of music therapy to anyone who might be curious, as she loves sharing her passion.

 Emily Fabian, Music Therapist